kylevedder/CiscoAssignment/README.md

 I took this opportunity to use a framework I have never used before:
 [Spring Boot](http://projects.spring.io/spring-boot/).
-I spent a lot of my time on this project familiarizing myself with Spring.
+I spent a lot of my time on this project familiarizing myself with Spring Boot.
 I had a lot of fun working on this project and had my mind blown several times by the power of Spring Boot.
 I will definitely be using Spring Boot in future projects!